bgriffen/academic-kickstart/content/about.md

 ### Code

-Although a lot of code I've written recently is tied up in my new ventures, some of my astrophysics work can be found at [these respoitories](https://github.com/orgs/caterpillarproject/) or more general experiments at [the following repositories]([https://github.com/bgriffen](https://github.com/bgriffen?tab=repositories)).
+Although a lot of code I've written recently is tied up in my new ventures, some of my astrophysics work can be found at [these respoitories](https://github.com/orgs/caterpillarproject/) or more general tinkering [over here]([https://github.com/bgriffen](https://github.com/bgriffen?tab=repositories)).

 ### Publications